Nov 2020 -

 The original layout followed more of a brutalist/anti-design style.
 User feedback from conducting two rounds of additional async-design review sessions found that the more simplistic and less brutalist design web application layouts sparked more joy and were easier to use.

+The visual language is an integral part of the final solution.
 It takes data extracted from the parameters of Spotify’s API and turns them into a sharable JPEG image.
 The data shown relates to the colour theory research area as well as shows fun facts such as how popular your taste and how energetic your favourite songs are.

 Username data extracted from connecting to Spotify API